horosproject/horos/README.md

 ### Prerequisites

 1. `cmake` and `pkg-config` must be in the system's `PATH`.
+2. `git-lfs` must be in the installed (for VTK-m) (https://git-lfs.github.com/)
-2. Patience and coffee.
+3. Patience and coffee.
 A full build takes about 30-45 minutes.

 ### Build